Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Introduction

 The main contributions of our paper are summarized as: \begin{itemize} \item Propose a federated lifelong person ReID framework, which enables the distributed edge clients to continuously learn incremental knowledge with collaboration. \item Design a spatial-temporal knowledge integration method to transfer task-specific knowledge among edge models to improve their performance. \item Demonstrate the effectiveness of our framework via extensive experiments, ablation studies, and visualization. \item Release an open-source tool to facilitate the research for federated lifelong person ReID. \end{itemize}

 The rests of this paper are organized as follows.
-Section \ref{sec:related-work} introduces the related works, Section \ref{sec:problem-definition} presents the problem definition and the system overview, Section \ref{sec:learning} illustrates the learning methodology, Section \ref{sec:experiment} evaluates the performances of our method, and Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:related-work} introduces the related works, Section \ref{sec:problem-definition} presents the problem definition and the system overview, Section \ref{sec:learning} illustrates the learning methodology, Section \ref{sec:experiment} evaluates the performances of our method, Section \ref{sec:future_work} discusses some future directions, and Section \ref{sec:conclusion} concludes the paper.